Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 The exercise allowed his brain to freewheel, too.
 It was nice to get out of cop mode and just be Gabriel for a bit, but where Detective Arés was a cool and efficient professional, Gabriel was a worrier.
 The bombing, the CIA's involvement, the casual brutality that had been inflicted on Terri Boone for digging exactly where he was digging now...
 If he'd bothered to drive in, he might even start checking his car for explosives.

-As a result, he was in a strange mood when he got back to his apartment building---physically relaxed but mentally tense.
+As a result, he was in a strange mood when he got back to his apartment building - physically relaxed but mentally tense.
 He knew he was jumping at figurative shadows but he couldn't forget that the first time he'd met Boone, she had just shot dead an intruder in her own apartment.
 An intruder who had very obviously been there to kill her.

 And the lights were on in his.
-As was the TV---he could hear it.
+As was the TV - he could hear it.

 This fact gave him several moments' pause.
 He could see the glow under the door, and right now all his mind could spring to was that parking lot, and the carnage that had spread all over it.